 Purpose: The Public Facility category identifies existing and proposed major governmentowned facilities, such as schools, libraries, fairgrounds, and government buildings.

-Density/Intensity: Not Applicable; Public Service Facility uses shall be reviewed by the City Commission on a case-by-case basis to ensure compatibility.
+Density/Intensity: Up to 3.0 FAR.
+Public Service Facility uses shall be reviewed by the City Commission on a case-by-case basis to ensure compatibility.